 Ensure not to use a high concentration of vinegar because it is acidic and could harm your plants.
 Avoid spraying it on the foliage of the plants and keep it mainly for the potting soil.

-Ants don’t like strong odors and peppermint oil is one of them you can use.
+Ants in plants don’t like strong odors and peppermint oil is one of them you can use.

 I recommend diluting the peppermint oil before use otherwise you may end up damaging your plants.
 You can mix 5 drops of the peppermint oil in 5 oz of water.
 Mix it well and add the solution to a spray bottle.